Paid the Cost

 Paid the Cost is the only studio album by American rap duo Penthouse Players Clique.
-It was released on April 28, 1992 via Ruthless and Priority Records.
-Recording sessions took place at Skip Saylor Recording Studio A in Los Angeles with additional recording at Audio Achievements in Torrance, California.
-Production was mostly handled by DJ Quik, except for two tracks were produced by Penthouse Players Clique and DJ Battlecat.
-The album was a success for the group, making it to #76 on the Billboard 200, #28 on the Top R&B/Hip-Hop Albums and #1 on the Heatseekers Albums charts.
+It was released on April 28, 1992, via Ruthless Records and Priority Records.
+The recording sessions took place at Skip Saylor Recording Studio A in Los Angeles, with additional recording at Audio Achievements in Torrance, California.
+The album was produced by DJ Quik, except for two tracks that were produced by Penthouse Players Clique and DJ Battlecat.
+The album peaked at number 76 on the Billboard 200, number 28 on the Top R&B/Hip-Hop Albums and number one on the Heatseekers Albums charts.
 Three singles were released, "Explanation of a Playa", "Trust No Bitch" and "P.S.
-Phuk U 2", however only "Explanation of a Playa" would make it to the billboard charts.
-This would mark the duos only album as they would disband only a year later.
+Phuk U 2", however only "Explanation of a Playa" would make it to the Billboard charts.
+This would mark the duos' only album as they would disband a year later.

+Critical reception

+Alex Henderson of AllMusic wrote that "the Penthouse Players didn't record this album to please hip-hop's intelligentsia.
+Paid the Cost isn't remarkable, although it's sometimes amusing and fun if you have a taste for off-color humor."
+James Bernard of Entertainment Weekly critiqued that the record's attempt to "match the pimp-daddy swagger" of Eazy E and DJ Quik comes across "sounding more eager than convincing", and that the latter's "exciting burst of vocal energy" makes listeners more excited for his next record.